 Class of 2018 or 2019 graduates of any program (undergraduate or graduate)

 2018 or 2019 graduates of all graduate degree program, including Masters, PhDs, JDs, MBAs and MDs

 Current students in a graduate degree program who will not be completing their program in 2019 but want to take a gap year

 2019-2020 Indian applicants must fall into one of the following categories:

 Indian university graduates should have graduated within the last 5-7 years from an undergraduate or graduate institution within India.

 Preference is given to applicants with 2-5 years of work experience.

 Am I eligible?

-If you have earned an undergraduate or graduate degree within the past 5 years, you are eligible.
+If you have earned an undergraduate or graduate degree within the past year (Indians) or within the last 5 years (Indians), you are eligible.
 You must have an undergraduate degree and have either completed your graduate program or plan on taking a gap year.